-- personnel risks – changes in personnel; weaknesses in project management, corporate culture and communication; errors by personnel, etc.
+- Personnel risks, which arise on, for example, changes in personnel; weaknesses in project management, corporate culture and communication; errors by personnel; risks attributable to remuneration systems, etc.

-- legal risks – the risk that an agreement is not fully or partially enforceable, lawsuits, adverse judgements or other legal processes that disrupt or adversely impact the business or the requisite conditions for operating a credit institution.
+- Legal risks, which arise, for example, when an agreement is not fully or partially enforceable, lawsuits, adverse judgements or other legal processes that disrupt or adversely impact the business.
 Legal risks also include compliance risk, which arises as a result of failure to comply with laws, rules, regulations, agreements, prescribed practices and ethical standards, and which can lead to current or future risks as regards earnings and capital.
-Other risks – including risks associated with remuneration systems.